opf/openproject/docs/user-guide/projects/project-lists/README.md

  Click **Apply** to see the changes.

-You will now be able to save your adjust list by clicking the *Save as* link.
-Alternatively you can click the *More* icon and select the *Save as* option from the dropdown menu that will open.
+If the list that you were adjusting is a private list, you will then be able to save the changes to that list by clicking the *Save* link.
+Alternatively you can click the *More* icon and select the *Save as* option from the dropdown menu that will open and save it under a different name.

-**Note:** the *Save as* option in the dropdown *More* menu is always available, unless you are working with a static list, which can not be modified.
-In this case the *save as* option will not be visible.
+**Note:** The *Save as* option in the *More* dropdown menu is always available.
+The *Save* action will not be visible if you are working with a static list, which can not be modified.

 ![Save a project list view in OpenProject](save-link-project-list.png)

-Same as You will then need to name the project list and click the green **Save** button.
+You will then need to name the project list and click the green **Save** button.

 ![Name and save a new project list in OpenProject](name-new-project-list.png)

-It will then appear under **My private project lists**, same as if you adjust the filters and save the list.
+If it is a newly created list then it will appear under **My private project lists**, same as if you adjust the filters and save the list.

 ### Project lists filters